smileboywtu/ZigbeeLcdStack/README.md

 >> Because CC2530 is actually is a 8051 core, so there isn't an IIC interface, so I just use an Arduino UNO as a wire connect ADXL345 and CC2530.

+#More

+> You also can look at the *Embeded-Monitor* Project and this project is the PC front end of this ZIGBEE stack.

 #Contact

 > You may get some bugs or need help, please email me at 294101042@qq.com.